IreneSnitko/Algorithms/README.md

 `CalculationYourLuckyNumber`--------> calculation of the lucky number by year of birth

-`DefinitionOfLeapYear`--------------> the algorithm determines the leap year or not
+`DefinitionOfLeapYear`--------------> the algorithm defines the leap year or not

 `DeterminationSmallestValue`--------> determination the smallest value of three numbers